bchu/bchu.github.io/README.markdown

     * also have content text wrap around sidebar
     * probably also have content text wrap around even at higher sizes like 1200px or so
 11. Have code wrapping - hide line numbers at that point
+12. have rss and search move to footer for media query
+13. add search (swifttype).

 ## Prerequisites